Skip to content

 If segmentation classes are not identified, the resulting segmentation model will generally be lower than expectations based on any available site logging.

-If new imagery or segmentation class is introduced to the model, the performance may decline as these examples were not trained during onboarding.
+If new imagery or a segmentation class is introduced to the model, the performance may decline as these examples were not trained during onboarding.

-An initial model evaluation will need to be undertaken to see the suitability of the model in particular against any new imagery.
+An initial model evaluation will need to be undertaken to see the suitability of the model, in particular against any new imagery.
 Ideally, a new model version is trained to incorporate the new untrained drill core or segmentation class.

 Document Version